 The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
-This analysis considers to either approve or reject the application (retain the status quo).
-This analysis considers amending the Code to include the food additive, i.e. a new specification for steviol glycosides produced by an enzymatic conversion method using specific enzymes.
-FSANZ is of the view that no other realistic food regulatory measures exist, however information received may result in FSANZ arriving at a different outcome.
+This analysis considers either the approval or rejection of the application (retain the status quo) to amend the Code to include the food additive, i.e. a new specification for steviol glycosides produced by an enzymatic conversion method using specific enzymes.